walela/node-db-challenge/README.md

 Demonstrate your understanding of this week's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

-- [ ] Explain the difference between `Relational Databases` and `SQL`.
+- [x] Explain the difference between `Relational Databases` and `SQL`.

+A relational database is a type of database that stores and provides access to data points that are related to one another.
+Relational databases are based on the relational model, an intuitive, straightforward way of representing data in tables.
+SQL on the other hand is a language for querying relational databases.

-- [ ] Why do tables need a `primary key`?
+- [x] Why do tables need a `primary key`?

+Primary keys make each row in the table unique and identifiable.

-- [ ] What is the name given to a table column that references the primary key on another table.
+- [x] What is the name given to a table column that references the primary key on another table.

+Foreign key

-- [ ] What do we need in order to have a _many to many_ relationship between two tables.
+- [x] What do we need in order to have a _many to many_ relationship between two tables.

+A third table to mediate between the two tables

 ## Minimum Viable Product